hairizuanbinnoorazman/blog/content/posts/20211220_buildChatAppWithGolangWebsocketAndElmFrontend.md

 ```

 The important bit is embedding it into HTML.
-There is no proper support for websockets in Elm but we can have the Elm application interface with the websockets via Ports.
+There is no proper support for websockets in Elm but we can have the Elm application interface with javascript via Ports.
 Refer to this on Elm documentation: https://guide.elm-lang.org/interop/ports.html

 The Elm code here is almost the same as the one provided by the guide.

-For the html piece - will be providing what would be created if one would to add it to a hugo shortcode:
+For the html piece - O will be providing what would be created if one would to add it to a hugo shortcode:

 ```html
 <div id="chat"></div>